ppy/osu-wiki/wiki/Gameplay/Game_modifier/Classic/en.md

 In osu!, Classic has a score multiplier of ``0.985x``.
 If **Apply classic note lock** is disabled (see [Customisation](#customisation)), this multiplier is reduced to ``0.96x``.

-In particular, this means that scores set on osu!stable get a score multiplier of ``0.985x``.
+In particular, this means that scores set in osu!stable get a score multiplier of ``0.985x``.

 ### osu!taiko ![][osu!taiko]

 In osu!taiko, Classic has a score multiplier of ``1.00x``.

+### osu!catch ![][osu!catch]

+As seen above, the Classic mod does not exist in osu!catch.
+However, scores set in osu!stable in this ruleset still have the mod applied.
+In this case, it has a score multiplier of ``1.00x``.

 ### osu!mania ![][osu!mania]